-- c.
-Members may also request disenrollment upon automatic reenrollment under 42 CFR § 438.56(c) if the temporary loss of BadgerCare Plus and/or Medicaid SSI enrollment has caused the member to miss the annual enrollment period. - d.
-A member may also request disenrollment if an HMO does not, because of moral or religious objections, cover the service the member seeks.
-The HMO must notify the Department, at the time of certification, of any services that they would not provide due to moral or religious objections. - e.
-A member may request HMO disenrollment if the member needs related services (e.g., a cesarean section and a tubal ligation) to be performed at the same time; not all related services are available within the provider network; and the member's primary care provider or another provider determines that receiving the services separately would subject the member to unnecessary risk. - f.
-A member may request HMO disenrollment for other reasons, including poor quality of care, lack of access to services covered under the contract, or lack of access to providers experienced in dealing with the member's care needs. - 2.
-System Based Disenrollments a.
-Loss of BadgerCare Plus and/or Medicaid SSI Eligibility
+- a.
+A member may voluntarily disenroll from an HMO for any reason when the member is not in the lock-in period.
+Voluntary disenrollment requests must come from the member, the member's family, or legal guardian.
+Voluntary disenrollment shall be effective no later than the first day of the second month following the month in which the member requests disenrollment. - i.
+Upon automatic reenrollment under 42 CFR § 438.56(c) the temporary loss of BadgerCare Plus and/or Medicaid SSI enrollment has caused the member to miss the annual enrollment period. - ii.
+If an HMO does not, because of moral or religious objections, cover the service the member seeks.
+The HMO must notify the Department, at the time of certification, of any services that they would not provide due to moral or religious objections. - iii.
+If the member needs related services (e.g., a cesarean section and a tubal ligation) to be performed at the same time; not all related services are available within the provider network; and the member's primary care provider or another provider determines that receiving the services separately would subject the member to unnecessary risk. - iv.
+The SSI HMO fails to complete the assessment and care plan during the first 90 days of enrollment, and is able to demonstrate a good faith process to complete the assessment, the voluntary disenrollment period will be extended an additional 30 days. - v.
+Other reasons, including poor quality of care, lack of access to services covered under the contract, or lack of access to providers experienced in dealing with the member's care needs.

+2. System Based Disenrollments

-System disenrollments happen automatically in the system based on changes to the member's eligibility.
-If those eligibility changes are not updated timely, by the enrollment system, disenrollment requests may be requested through the Department's HMO Enrollment Specialists by the HMO.
+Disenrollments happen automatically in the system based on changes to the member's eligibility.
+If eligibility changes are not updated timely, by the enrollment system, the HMO may request disenrollment through the Department's HMO Enrollment Specialists.